John Cleese: Anti-smoking campaign

-In 1992, the UK Health Education Authority (subsequently the Health Development Agency, now merged into the National Institute for Health and Care Excellence) recruited Cleese—an ex-smoker—to star in a series of anti-smoking public service announcements (PSAs) on British television, which took the form of sketches rife with morbid humour about smoking and were designed to encourage adult smokers to quit.
+In 1992, the Health Education Authority recruited Cleese—an ex-smoker—to star in a series of anti-smoking public service announcements (PSAs) on British television, which took the form of sketches rife with morbid humour about smoking and were designed to encourage adult smokers to quit.
 In a controlled study of regions of central and northern England (one region received no intervention) the PSAs were broadcast in two regions, and one region received both the PSAs, plus locally organised anti-tobacco campaigning.
 The study found:

 After 18 months, 9.8% of successfully re-interviewed smokers had stopped and 4.3% of ex-smokers had relapsed. [...]
 There was no evidence of an extra effect of the local tobacco control network when combined with TV media [...]
 Applying these results to a typical population where 28% smoke and 28% are ex-smokers, and where there would be an equal number of quitters and relapsers over an 18 month period without the campaign, suggests that the campaign would reduce smoking prevalence by about 1.2%.

 Personal life

-Cleese met Connie Booth in the US and they married in 1968.
+Cleese met the American actress and writer Connie Booth in the US and they married in 1968.
 In 1971, Booth gave birth to their only child, Cynthia Cleese, who went on to appear with her father in his films A Fish Called Wanda and Fierce Creatures.
 With Booth, Cleese wrote the scripts for and co-starred in both series of Fawlty Towers, although the two were actually divorced before the second series was finished and aired.
 Cleese and Booth are said to have remained close friends since.
-Cleese has two grandchildren through Cynthia's marriage to writer/director Ed Solomon.
+Cleese has two grandchildren through Cynthia's marriage to American filmmaker Ed Solomon.
 Cleese married American actress Barbara Trentham in 1981.
 Their daughter Camilla, Cleese's second child, was born in 1984.
 He and Trentham divorced in 1990.
 During this time, Cleese emigrated to Los Angeles.

-In 1992, Cleese married American psychotherapist Alyce Faye Eichelberger.
+In 1992, Cleese married American psychotherapist, author, and talk radio host Alyce Faye Eichelberger.
 They divorced in 2008; the divorce settlement left Eichelberger with £12 million in finance and assets, including £600,000 a year for seven years.
 Cleese said, "What I find so unfair is that if we both died today, her children would get much more than mine ...
 I got off lightly.
 Think what I'd have had to pay Alyce if she had contributed anything to the relationship—such as children, or a conversation".

 Less than a year later, Cleese returned to the UK, where he has property in London and a home on the Royal Crescent in Bath, Somerset.
 In August 2012, Cleese married English jewelry designer and former model Jennifer Wade in a ceremony on the Caribbean island of Mustique.